YouTube is all the rage nowadays. Online video is all the rage.

 Just as the name suggests After Effects works great for adding effects to your footage and for creating animations.

-Youtubers use if mostly to create intro’s, logo reveals and adding animated lower thirds and titles.
+YouTubers use it mostly to create introductions, logo reveals, and adding animated lower thirds and titles.

 So if you want to make your videos look more professional, After Effects is the tool you will need.